-69 3.1.
+3.1.
 BEARDED SEAL

-- Active Requests to the Scientific Committee from the Council - R-2.7.1 (rephrased 2024, ongoing) to complete its review and assessment of bearded seals when the necessary data become available and collect and analyse existing information. - 73 Updates from the Scientific Committee - The Chair invited Aggalu Rosing-Asvid to present the updates from the SC on bearded seals. - 75 In response to R-2.7.1, the SC noted that, while a preliminary assessment in Greenland indicates that - 76 the seal numbers are large, stable and that there are no immediate concerns, the lack of - comprehensive data prevents a full assessment.
-Therefore, the SC agreed that a full assessment be - 78 conducted once all the necessary data become available.
-The date is to be confirmed but, according - 79 to the proposed work plan, the Bearded Seal Working Group (BSWG) should take place in 2027. - 81 Recommendations from the Scientific Committee - 82 Recommendations involving shared stocks with non-NAMMCO countries - 83 Canada
+• R-2.7.1 (rephrased 2024, ongoing) To complete its review and assessment of bearded seals when the necessary data become available and collect and analyse existing information.

+The Chair invited Aqqalu Rosing-Asvid to present the updates from the SC on bearded seals.

+In response to R-2.7.1, the SC noted that, while a preliminary assessment in Greenland indicates that the seal numbers are large, stable and that there are no immediate concerns, the lack of comprehensive data prevents a full assessment.
+Therefore, the SC agreed that a full assessment be conducted once all the necessary data become available.
+The date is to be confirmed but, according to the proposed work plan, the Bearded Seal Working Group (BSWG) should take place in 2027.

+Recommendations from the Scientific Committee

+Recommendations involving shared stocks with non-NAMMCO countries